 On a typical weekday, the Chicago Transit Authority’s fleet travels about 380,000 miles, providing roughly 1.6 million rides to the people of Chicago and 35 neighboring communities.
 At the same time, additional Chicagoans and visitors to our area are also riding around on chartered buses for special events or tours, and traveling between Chicago and other cities on buses run by private carriers.

 Considering the thousands of people on buses, and the millions of miles traveled, it is not surprising that some passengers and bystanders are injured in Chicago bus accidents each year.
-What is surprising is the frequency of buses are involved in accidents.
-An investigation by ABC 7 discovered CTA buses are involved in a crash roughly every 36 hours
+What is surprising is the frequency of buses being involved in accidents.
+An investigation by ABC 7 discovered that CTA buses are involved in a crash roughly every 36 hours.

 Common Causes Of Bus Accidents